 Section 1: What is a reciprocating saw?

 A reciprocating saw is a power tool used for precisely cutting straight on a workpiece.
 Whether the workpiece is vertical or horizontal, a reciprocating saw will do justice to the cutting.
-Just as the name implies, it performs its function by its saw blade’s reciprocatory motion.
+As the name implies, it performs its function by its saw blade’s reciprocatory motion.

 Some of the reciprocating saw benefits are that it is lightweight and exact in straight cuts.
 Therefore, DIY enthusiasts and professionals consider it a perfect choice since it is handy and mobile.